csswizardry/csswizardry.github.com/_posts/2018-11-09-css-and-network-performance.md

 We’re also able to adopt a more deliberate caching strategy, only cache busting the files that need it and leaving the rest untouched.

-What we haven’t solved is the fact that it all still blocks rendering—we’re still only as fast as our slowest stylesheet.
+What we haven’t solved is the fact that it all still blocks rendering — we’re still only as fast as our slowest stylesheet.
 What this means is that if, for whatever reason, `site-footer.css` takes a long time to download, the browser can’t make a start on rendering `.site-header`.